 So how can we combat earworms in corn?
 I have been told you can place a drop of cooking oil on the silks when they first start to grow and that will prevent them.
 I have used beneficial nematodes to prevent many types of worms in the garden from growing prolifically.

-You can also look for sprays that will help control worm populations such as safer brand or other natural remedies.
+You can also look for sprays that will help control worm populations such as safer brand, dead bug, or other natural remedies.
 I don’t recommend using anything like 7 dust on products you’re going to eat or live around.
 That’s my personal preference to live and grow safely.
 I take it extra seriously because of my children.

 You’ll know it’s time to harvest the corn in your garden when the silk tassels on top of each ear have turned completely brown.
 They don’t usually ripen all at once, but you can harvest each one when theirs is brown and dried.
 I can’t wait until you taste your first ear of homegrown corn.
 I hope you tell me all about it.
 Yum!